bartkl/bartkl.github.io/collections/_posts/2021-07-04-the-losing-player-doubles-game-a-mathematical-proof.md

 Suppose \\(p + q = 2^{n + 2}\\).
 Since \\(p'' + q'' = \frac{1}{2} \cdot (p + q)\\), this means \\(p'' + q'' = 2^{n + 1}\\).
 By the induction hypothesis, this means \\((p'', q'')\\) is in row \\(n\\).
 But that means the predecessor \\((p, q)\\) is in row \\(n + 1\\).
 So, this implication holds as well.

 Since both directions of the implication hold, we have proven the case for \\(n + 1\\), thereby concluding this proof successfully.

-## Critical notes
-- The tree is not formally defined.
-This could be done by a recursive definition.
-- Some expressions are vague, like "... we have \\((x, y)\\) as a node on the tree."
-This is intimately related to the lack of a formal definition of the tree mentioned just now.